JakeGinnivan/jakeginnivan.github.io/source/_posts/2011-06-09-commentsfixed.md

 ---
 While doing a large update to FunnelWeb, I was dogfooding.
-Unfortunately I forgot to update my blog when I pushed my updates uinto the dev repository.
+Unfortunately I forgot to update my blog when I pushed my updates up into the dev repository.

 This resulted in my blog running a broken version which only ever existed in my local repository.
 Doh..